red-dev-inc/subnet-evm/README.md

 ### Modify the [params/config.go](./params/config.go) file

-As said earlier, the [params/config.go](./params/config.go) is used to add the chain configuration and managed the subnet-evm via the genesis.json file.
+As we mentioned earlier, the [params/config.go](./params/config.go) is used to add the chain configuration and managed the subnet-evm via the genesis.json file.

 We have modified the below changes in the [params.go](./precompile/params.go) file

-at [line 122](./params/config.go#L122) we have added the new custom contract `ContractXChainECRecoverConfig` in the ChainConfig struct with this we add or remove the precompiles through genesis.json file
+at about [line 122](./params/config.go#L122) we have added the new custom contract `ContractXChainECRecoverConfig` in the ChainConfig struct with this we add or remove the precompiles through genesis.json file

 ```diff
 type ChainConfig struct {